What is working capital?

-Working capital is defined as the difference between current assets and current liabilities.
-According to the Small Business Administration’s website, current assets are the most liquid of your assets.
+Current assets, according to the Small Business Administration’s website, are the most liquid of your assets.
 If you have money in a company checking or savings account, the cash is considered liquid because it can be withdrawn easily to settle liabilities.
-Investopedia lists examples of cash and cash equivalents.
-In addition to bank accounts, marketable securities and Treasury bills are also considered liquid.
+Investopedia® lists examples of cash and cash equivalents.
+In addition to bank accounts, marketable securities, and Treasury Bills are liquid.
 An example of a non-liquid asset is a real estate investment because it can take months to receive cash from the sale.

 Working capital can be used in a variety of ways.
 Examples include purchasing inventory, launching marketing initiatives, hiring employees, paying taxes and unexpected expenses.

 Avoid these working capital missteps

 Make sure you review these issues before taking out a working capital loan.
 It’s always a good idea to revisit your business plan to help you determine the best approach to your finances.

 Don’t confuse short-term working capital needs and longer-term, permanent requirements

 While it can be tempting to use a working capital line of credit to purchase machinery or real estate or for hiring, these expenditures call for different kinds of financing.
 If you tie up your working capital on expenses like these, it won’t be available for its intended purpose